-Chris Drake is Product Manager, Pre-Sales and Consulting, at Rev-Trac
+Chris Drake is Director of Products and Services, at Rev-Trac

 He first joined the company in 2007 on the front line in customer support.
 In the role, he gained a comprehensive knowledge of the concerns and priorities customers have from both a user and strategic decision-maker standpoints.
 Working in the field as an implementation consultant, Chris has a deep understanding of SAP and change management and the impact manual processes have on SAP systems stability.

 Chris’s insights, experience and the customer relationships he built in various positions on the support team provide a solid foundation for his role as product manager.
 He has vast knowledge to draw on to understand what the markets need and determine product direction.